Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

 Microwaves

-SWAP accepts new and used microwaves, regardless of condition, provided they have been decontaminated if used in a laboratory.
+SWAP accepts new and used microwaves, regardless of condition

 Mixed media (e.g. CDs, DVDs)